Rolling circle replication: Replication of viral RNA

 Some RNA viruses and viroids also replicate their genome through rolling circle RNA replication.
-For viroids, there are two alternative RNA replication pathways that respectively followed by members of the family Pospivirodae (asymmetric replication) and Avsunviroidae (symmetric replication).
+For viroids, there are two alternative RNA replication pathways that respectively followed by members of the family Pospiviroidae (asymmetric replication) and Avsunviroidae (symmetric replication).

 In the family Pospiviroidae (PSTVd-like), the circular plus strand RNA is transcribed by a host RNA polymerase into oligomeric minus strands and then oligomeric plus strands.
 These oligomeric plus strands are cleaved by a host RNase and ligated by a host RNA ligase to reform the monomeric plus strand circular RNA.
 This is called the asymmetric pathway of rolling circle replication.
 The viroids in the family Avsunviroidae (ASBVd-like) replicate their genome through the symmetric pathway of rolling circle replication.
 In this symmetric pathway, oligomeric minus strands are first cleaved and ligated to form monomeric minus strands, and then are transcribed into oligomeric plus strands.
 These oligomeric plus strands are then cleaved and ligated to reform the monomeric plus strand.
 The symmetric replication pathway was named because both plus and minus strands are produced the same way.

 Cleavage of the oligomeric plus and minus strands is mediated by the self-cleaving hammerhead ribozyme structure present in the Avsunviroidae, but such structure is absent in the Pospiviroidae.

-Rolling circle amplification
+Rolling circle amplification (RCA)

 The derivative form of rolling circle replication has been successfully used for amplification of DNA from very small amounts of starting material.
-This amplification technique is named as Rolling circle amplification (RCA).
+This amplification technique is named as rolling circle amplification (RCA).
 Different from conventional DNA amplification techniques such as polymerase chain reaction (PCR), RCA is an isothermal nucleic acid amplification technique where the polymerase continuously adds single nucleotides to a primer annealed to a circular template which results in a long concatemer ssDNA that contains tens to hundreds of tandem repeats (complementary to the circular template).

 There are five important components required for performing a RCA reaction: